List of Marvel Comics characters: R: Buford Hollis

 Buford Hollis, a muscular truck driver and costumed adventurer from Texarkana, Arkansas, was in New York looking for his younger sister Bobby Sue, who had joined a religious cult.
-This was in fact led by the villainous Man-Beast (disguised as the Hate-Monger) and it takes the combined efforts of Razorback and Spider-Man to defeat him and free Razorback's sister.
+The group was led by Man-Beast (disguised as the Hate-Monger).
+It takes the combined efforts of Razorback and Spider-Man to defeat him and free Razorback's sister.

-Taryn O'Connell, a female truck driver, spends some time searching for Razorback before he arrived in his oversized rig.
+Taryn O'Connell, a fellow truck driver, spends some time searching for Razorback before he arrives in his oversized rig.
 They team up and use the rig itself to hijack NASA's experimental faster-than-light spacecraft, the Star Blazer.
-Though opposed by Mister Fantastic and She-Hulk, they nevertheless succeed in stealing the spaceship.
+Though opposed by Mister Fantastic and She-Hulk, they succeed in stealing the spaceship.
+Razorback is determined to be a fitting pilot for the Star Blazer due to his mutant abilities allowing him to drive anything and is allowed to keep the ship with NASA's approval.